-One of the last group of six, which did not appear until 1929, when the whole set of 26 items were assembled within a a three-volume collection called Poems 1886-1929.
-Collected in the Sussex Edition vol. 35. p.
+One of the last group of six pieces, which did not appear until 1929, when the whole set of twenty-six was assembled within a three-volume collection called Poems 1886-1929. and the Sussex Edition vol. 35. p.
 125. (ORG Verse No. 860).

 His instructions to farmers, Five Hundred Points of Good Husbandry was published in 1557.
 See KJ 019/70 and 020/101 on a new edition of Tusser for Kipling; also our notes to the heading of “An Habitation Enforced” (Actions and Reactions).